luohancfd/LDSMC/README.md

 Anyone who is interested in the project could contact me by E-mail.
 My E-mail is han.luo@gmail.com.
 You can also visit my blog at http://luohan.phpapps.jp.

-Thanks to G.A.
-Bird for his program code and Yazhong Jiang for his kind help during the development.

 ### Version:
 Ver 1.0